gvwilson/thirdbit/src/fiction/iffy/index.md

 She held her breath as one of the musk ox stepped forward in front of Edson and pawed the ground.
-Sunlight reflected off a collar around its neck—no, not a collar, a rider!
+Sunlight reflected off a collar around its neck, except no, it wasn't a collar, it was tech like the raccoons'.
-A small bot like a four-legged spider nestled in the fur on the ox's meaty shoulders.

 Edson slowly lowered his hand
 set his rifle on the ground,